Stochastic Delay Differential Equations with Jump Reflection: Invariant Measure: Moment Estimates of Segment Process

 for some positive constant $C$ which is independent of time $t$.
 The required assertion follows from \eqref{yt1}. $\Box$

-The following result relates to the exponential moment of the $d$-dimensional solution process $X$, which is a reflected delay version of R\"ochner and Zhang \cite{RZ07}'s exponential integrability of the solution without reflection and delay when the drift and diffusion coefficients $(b,\sigma)$ are uniformly bounded on $(t,x,y)\in[0,T]\times\RR_+^d\times\RR_+^d$ with $T>0$.
-In particular, we can establish the exponential moment estimate of the following RSDDEJ without drift and diffusive parts:
+The following result relates to the exponential moment of the solution process $X$, which is a reflected delay version of R\"ochner and Zhang \cite{RZ07}'s exponential integrability of the solution without reflection and delay when the drift and diffusion coefficients $(b(\cdot),\sigma(\cdot))$ are uniformly bounded on $(t,x,y)\in[0,T]\times\RR_+^d\times\RR_+^d$ with $T>0$.
+In particular, we establish the exponential moment estimate of the following reflected delay equation without drift and diffusive parts: